Social integration: Other uses

+Next to immigrants, the concept of integration can also be applied to for example people with disabilities, ethnic or religious minorities, the LGBTQIA+ community, long-term unemployed, ex-prisoners, elderly people, and youth from disadvantaged neighborhoods.
 In many instances education is used as a mechanism for social promotion.
 Neither education nor work can be ensured without a form of law.
 In relation to tolerant and open societies, members of minority groups often use social integration to gain full access to the opportunities, rights and services available to the members of the mainstream of society with cultural institutions such as churches and civic organizations.
 Mass media content also performs a social integration function in mass societies.